Seafood is safe to eat despite red tide

 Local fishermen said seafood is safe to eat for several reasons.

-Captain Hubbard explained another big reason why people shouldn't be concerned about eating fish in Pinellas County is because shellfish aren't caught in this area.
+Hubbard explained another big reason why people shouldn't be concerned about eating fish in Pinellas County is that shellfish aren't caught in this area.

 Shellfish fisheries are located north of the Tampa Bay area.

-Note: Editor's note: The captain's name has been corrected in this story.
-It is "Dylan," not "David."